databrickslabs/dbldatagen/docs/MIGRATION_V0_TO_CORE.md

-# Migrating from dbldatagen v0 to v1
+# Migrating from dbldatagen v0 to core

 ## Overview

 `dbldatagen.core` is a next-generation synthetic data engine that lives alongside the existing v0 API.
-Both work independently -- you can use v0 and v1 in the same project without conflicts.
+Both work independently -- you can use v0 and core in the same project without conflicts.

 ## Installation